fastmovingtarget/misac/misac/Journal.md

 And now it works and nothing else could possibly go wrong...

 Next Step: Add an option to map the keybinds

+## Day 14 - 30/12/2024 - Mapping Keybinds

+Mapping keybinds was always going to be slightly awkward with how I implemented the keybinds - with the key(haha) as the key and the note as the value within an object.
+I chose to do this to make the listener more intuitive, but it meant that I'd struggle to implement the actual user mapping in an intuitive way.
+I ended up doing it via some quite convoluted methods (see code for more details I guess) but it actually worked out quite well.
+I also moved the "optionsActive" state up to misacPage so that I could disable the music key event listeners when the options were active - I'd encountered an issue where the key binds would override the options' number of notes number input.

+Next Step: Look at styling for mobile.
+Fun Fun!